minedelve/mytril/docs/04-styles/overflow.md

 ---
-title: Overflow
+title: Effortless Overflow Management with Mytril
-description: jsp
+description: Learn how to manage overflow styles with Mytril's pre-built CSS classes.
+Discover effective techniques for responsive design and control element overflow effortlessly.
+Explore examples and optimize your web layouts.
 ---

-# Overflow styles with Mytril {#overflow-styles}
+# Overflow styles with Mytril {#overflow-styles-with-mytril}

-With Mytril, you can manage the overflow of your DOM elements directly with pre-built CSS classes.
+Mytril provides a simple and effective way to manage the overflow properties of your DOM elements using pre-built CSS classes.
+These classes allow for straightforward implementation of overflow control in your web layouts, enhancing the responsiveness and usability of your applications.

+## Overflow class properties {#overflow-class-properties}

 | Class               | Properties           |
 | :------------------ | :------------------- |